 The application of the grandfathering regime proposed by GAWB would reduce the maximum increase in any customer's bill in the first year to 10%.
 By the end of the regulatory period the maximum bill increase would be as high as approximately 80%.

-Given that bill increases of up to 80% may still result from GAWB's proposed grandfathered volume-based charges, we consider that the following transitional volume-based charges are more appropriate as they provide customers with an extended opportunity to implement infrastructure solutions to optimise their MDQ.
+The QCA considers that the following transitional volume-based charges are more appropriate as they provide customers with an extended opportunity to implement infrastructure solutions to optimise their MDQ.

-Table 40 QCA transitional grandfathered volume-based charges
+Table 46 QCA transitional grandfathered volume-based charges